-A vacancy may also exist following a vote of a community planning group as related to ineligibility, or following conclusion of a member-removal process conducted under Article IX of the Policy, or due to adopted operating procedures violations.
+A vacancy may also exist following a vote of a community planning group as related to ineligibility, or following conclusion of a member-removal process conducted under

+Article IX of the Policy, or due to adopted operating procedures violations.

-Section 2.
-Vacancies that may occur on the North Park Planning Committee should be filled no later than 120 days following the date of the determination of the vacancy.
+- Vacancies that may occur on the North Park Planning Committee should be filled no later than 120 days following the date of the determination of the vacancy.
 However, when the end of the 120 day period occurs within 90 days of the annual March election, the vacancy may be included in the March election.
 The term of office of any member filling a vacancy shall be for the balance of the vacated term.
 The North Park Planning Committee may fill vacancies at the time the vacancies are declared, or as soon as feasible.
 A single vacancy that occurs on the North Park Planning Committee shall be filled by a majority vote of the North Park Planning Committee.
 In the case of a midterm vacancy, once the vacancy is officially declared, the vacancy will be placed on the agenda, and a list of eligible candidates shall be submitted at the next regularly scheduled meeting by the Secretary.
-Interested individuals may contact the Chair or a Board member to indicate their interest.
+Interested individuals may contact the Chair or a Board member to indicate their interest. - Section 3.
+When the North Park Planning Committee is unable to fill a vacancy within 120 days, as specified above, and the planning group has more than ten members, a search for a new member should continue; however, either the seat may remain vacant until the next planning group election, or these operating procedures may be amended to permit decreased membership to a minimum of 10 members.